Planting Onion Sets in Vegetable Garden

 • Sustainable Living – Vegetable gardening is an essential foundation of a more self-sufficient lifestyle.
 Home grown fruits and vegetables are generally more flavorful and nutritious than store-bought.
 This mix of onion varieties will provide you with plenty of tasty produce for using fresh and storing long-term.

-• Easy to Grow – Seeds are packed in beautiful paper packets with instructions for successful growing and germination in your own home garden.
-Each package also has instructions for saving seeds after harvest.
-Getting started is simple for both beginner and experienced gardeners.
+• The Info You Need to Grow – The Short Day Onion Seeds for planting are packed in a beautiful paper packet with instructions for successful growing and germination in your home garden.
+Each package includes seed-saving instructions.
+Ideal for beginners and experienced gardeners.

 Onion Varieties for Texas